cypress-io/cypress-documentation/content/api/commands/stub.md

 Replace a function, record its usage and control its behavior.

+`cy.stub()` is a utility function, and is not a Cypress command, query or assertion.
+It is not retryable, chainable, or timeout-able.

 <Alert type="info">

 **Note:** `.stub()` assumes you are already familiar with our guide: